IN CONVERSATION

 Mei Ming was a particularly difficult case for us, as she was the first child I was looking at who was dying.
 Filming Mei Ming die didn’t feel right, and I instructed: “Stop, stop the camera; this is wrong; this is wrong.”
 I made the cameraman leave the room, and I left the room saying: “We can’t do this because this is Mei Ming’s life, her dignity.”
 Then I stopped and took a few minutes and thought: if you don’t show Mei Ming, you can’t prove that there are orphanages and situations in China—Mei Ming’s death was not by accident—where children are deliberately put aside to die.
 We have to show the truth.

 So I returned and got a hold of myself, and we filmed Mei Ming; it was one of the most gruelling moments of my life.
-With Mei Ming, what gives me strength now is that her death saved many lives in China—many people responded to Mei Ming’s images and got up and did something.
+With Mei Ming, what gives me strength now is that her death saved many lives in China—many people responded to her images, got up, and did something.

 People got up because they were emotionally charged, just as you were, and in many ways, I think that’s the secret to getting people to react positively—to make them feel sucked in and powerful inside.